knabenphysik/knabenphysik/README.md

 ### 👋 About Me

-I’m currently working as a AI Engineer at [Twistcode](https://twistcode.com/) in Cyberjaya (Malaysia).
+I’m currently working as a Deep Learning Engineer at [Twistcode](https://twistcode.com/) in Cyberjaya (Malaysia).
 My main focus is to develop machine learning models applied in healthcare and many others.

-- [x] self-proclaimed AI Engineer
+- [x] self-proclaimed Deep Learning Engineer
 - [x] love to code
 - [x] mediocre scientist who likes to work with GPUs, AI and *Particle Physics*